What do you need a temporary policy for?

 Short term car insurance covers a motorist for a limited period of time between 1 and 28 days.
 This cover is used by motorists who need to be covered on another vehicle temporarily, for example when borrowing a friend's car to move or when going on a holiday; or perhaps when buying a car and needing cover to drive it home.

 Temporary car insurance could save your driving licence!

 It is generally accepted that 5% of the drivers on British roads are uninsured.
 What is not as well known is that about a third of these genuinely believe that they are in fact covered, even though they are not!

-The moral is to check the insurance situation scrupulously, whether you are lending a car to someone, or borrowing one yourself; and if in the slightest doubt take out some short term car insurance to cover the period of the loan.
+The moral is to check the insurance situation scrupulously, whether you are lending a car to someone, or borrowing one yourself; and if in the slightest doubt take out some temporary insurance to cover the period of the loan.

 Copyright newzoid.com 2014